Glutexo/zzsng/README.md

 The last new features added only for the purpose of deployment to [Heroku](http://www.heroku.com) and publishing to [GitHub](https://github.com) were the English localization of the code, comments and the user interface and the support for [PostgreSQL database](http://www.postgresql.org).

 But if anybody wants to fix some bugs or implement new features to this legacy version, feel free to submit your patches.

+UPDATE: An exception has been made to the no-new-features statement.
+I needed an option to change order of terms in a lesson, so this option has been added.